carmonalab/scGate/README.md

 scGate is a method to filter specific cell types from single-cell dataset.

-Several methods exist for multiclass classification of single cells (e.g. singleR); but they do not perform well.
-Aiming to achieve high resolution for detecting one cell type (or a subset of cell types), we propose to simplify multiclass classifiction to a two-class classification, i.e. the cell type(s) of interest vs. everything else.
-Details of the algorithm (TO DO).
+Several methods exist for multiclass classification of single cells based on profiles learned from a training set (e.g. singleR).
+However, the performance of these methods highly depend on the quality, annotation, and completeness of the training set.
+They can only detect the cell types present in the training set and are difficult to customize (i.e. retraining is necessary).
+With scGate, we aim at providing a training-free method for detecting specific cell types, using signature-based, hierachical models that can be easily customized by the user.

 ### Installation
 ```